 I thought she would pick the sedate Viking ship on the lake, so I was both surprised and thrilled with my assignment…

 My first day on the job I put out an oversized pad of newsprint and challenged the students to write down words or doodles that characterized their experience at Egan.
-They jumped right in to the challenge and the mural was transformed from their suggestions.
-It was immediately apparent they took a lot of pride in their diversity: Flags!
+The mural was transformed from their suggestions.
+They took a lot of pride in their diversity: Flags!
 Lots of country flags!
 Friends.
 Music.
 Ice cream.
 Disneyland.
 Soy guapo.
 Someone wrote down, “A seventh grader for a year, and eighth grader for a year, a Viking for a lifetime.”
 I incorporated their suggestions into the mural on the fly.

 In learning about the school traditions, and also from seeing the campus in action, I realized why the kids love it: it’s fun.
 One Egan tradition works like a game show: volunteers are randomly selected and seated in a row on stage, each with a “mystery bucket” poised over their head.
 A snippet of a Disney song is played, and if they cannot finish the lyric, the content of the “mystery bucket” is dumped on their head.
 Brenda, who dresses for the occasion in a pink sparkly princess dress, gets dumped on every year.
 This is a woman who takes her job seriously!
 Think Nickelodeon green slime dump except a little more….organic: flour, chocolate sauce, orange juice, etc. The beloved mystery bucket tradition found it’s way into the mural.